 Since 2015, Kannapolis—with the help of DFI—has made major investments in its downtown, radically transforming its infrastructure, providing more greenspace, and refocusing on pedestrian-centered designs.
 The downtown’s primary street, for example, is being transformed into an urban, linear park.
 Its innovative design will tie into surrounding commercial and community spaces, providing outdoor seating and recreational opportunities.

-The construction of a new baseball stadium with expected opening in Spring 2020 compliments the city’s vision.
+The construction of a new baseball stadium with expected opening in Spring 2020 complements the city’s vision.
 Known as the Sports and Entertainment Venue, or “SEV” for short, the new stadium will host 70 baseball games annually, seating roughly 5,400 people, while also providing a venue for outdoor concerts and events.

 These strategic and innovative investments signal the City’s commitment to revitalizing its downtown, and though not yet complete as of Summer 2019, they have already begun to usher in new private investment.